LeoThern/UnityGameProject/README.md

 - **K** strong attack
 - **L** dodge

-The combat controls for the keyboard are:
+The combat controls for the gamepad are:
 - **West** light attack
 - **North** strong attack
 - **East** dodge